 Students encouraged to explore education and career pathways during Career and Technical Education Month

-“There are many career pathways that can lead to a rewarding future, and it’s important that Michigan students can access and explore the many options available to them,” Gov. Gretchen Whitmer said.
-“Career and technical education programs offer academic, technical and real-world skills that prepare our high school and college students for success in today’s 21st century economy.”
+“It’s important that Michigan students understand and explore all education and training pathways that lead to a prosperous future,” Gov. Gretchen Whitmer said.
+“Career and technical education programs offer academic, technical and employability skills that prepare our high school students for rewarding postsecondary education and 21st century career opportunities.”

-High schools, colleges and some universities across Michigan offer CTE programs that are aligned with in-demand, high-wage careers in fields such as information technology, health care, hospitality and manufacturing.
-Most high school programs also offer early college credit opportunities to provide a seamless transition to postsecondary education.
+Schools across Michigan offer CTE programs that are aligned with high-demand, high-wage careers in fields such as finance, health sciences, business marketing and administration, information technology, skilled trades and advanced manufacturing.
+Most programs also offer early college credit opportunities to provide a seamless transition to postsecondary education.

-MDE data also shows students who completed a high school CTE program and went on to earn a two-year degree earn an average starting wage that is $5,200 more than their peers with no high school CTE.
+Michigan’s data also shows that students who completed a CTE program, and went on to earn a two-year degree, earn an average starting wage that is $4,300 more than their peers with no CTE.

-Students, parents, educators and life-long learners interested in exploring career options, training, wages and projected openings should visit the state’s Pathfinder website.
-Additional high school CTE resources and information may be found on MDE’s website.
+Students, parents, educators and life-long learners interested in exploring career options, training, wages and projected openings may visit the state’s Pathfinder website.